aczn0/FYP/README.md

 This repository contains the code for my Final Year Project: Playing Tetris Optimally with Artificial Intelligence.

+The project in this repository is broken due to improper importing of the files - thus this repository is for archival purposes only.

 ## Running the program
 To run the program you must have at least .NET 8.